awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket.md

 ### Specify analytics and inventory configurations for an S3 bucket<a name="aws-properties-s3-bucket--examples--Specify_analytics_and_inventory_configurations_for_an_S3_bucket"></a>

-The following example specifies analytics and inventory results to be generated for an S3 bucket, including the format of the results and the bucket to which they are published\.
-The inventory list is enabled to generate weekly, and only includes the current version of each object\.
+The following example specifies analytics and inventory results to be generated for an S3 bucket, including the format of the results and the destination bucket\.
+The inventory list generates reports weekly and includes the current version of each object\.

 #### JSON<a name="aws-properties-s3-bucket--examples--Specify_analytics_and_inventory_configurations_for_an_S3_bucket--json"></a>